Skip to main content

 Here are descriptions of arch types and shoe characteristics that complement and support your foot:

-Look for shoes with firm midsoles and straight to semicurved lasts.
-Last refers to the shape of the sole and the footprint the shoe is built around, and moderate rear-foot stability.
+Look for shoes with firm midsoles, straight to semi-curved lasts — the shape of the sole and the footprint the shoe is built around — and moderate rear-foot stability.

 Identify your arch PDF

 If your footprint looks like a complete foot, then you have a flat arch.
-Your foot probably rolls in when you walk or run.
+Your arch probably collapses when you walk or run.
 Your low arches may contribute to muscle stress and joint problems.

-You could benefit from a walking shoe with a straight last and motion control to help stabilize your feet.
+You may benefit from a walking shoe with a straight last and motion control to help stabilize your feet.

 If you see little of your footprint, you likely have a high arch.
-High arches may contribute to excessive strain on joints and muscles.
-Your feet may not absorb shock well, especially if you perform a lot of impact or jumping activities.
+High arches may cause excessive strain on joints and muscles.
+Your feet may not absorb shock well, especially if you perform high-impact or jumping activities.

-Look for shoes with cushioning to compensate for your lack of natural shock absorption.
-A curved last also may help in some cases.
+Look for shoes with cushioning to compensate for the lack of natural shock absorption and a curved last.

 Comfort counts most

-Matthew Weber, D.P.M., is a podiatrist in Fairmont, Minnesota.
+Stephanie Kvas, D.P.M., is a podiatrist in New Prague and Waseca, Minnesota.

 Topics in this Post